 THE MUSIC EXPERIMENT: MTV & INTEL

-Our team got to work on developing the animations that would be deployed during the live event.
+Once the design was set, we got to work on developing the animations that would be deployed during the live event.

-We developed algorithmic animations and built a library of content to deploy in real time at the show.
+We developed algorithmic animations and built a library of content to deploy in real-time at the show.

-We fabricated the giant lampshade and designed a way to quickly rig the entire set within a day.
+We fabricated the giant lampshade canvas and designed a way to quickly rig the entire set within a day.

 For more details on the technical aspects of the project read our blog.